ChrisPenner/ChrisPenner.github.io/site/posts/advent-of-optics-01.md

 Looks like that's working!

 Next we need to pipe it through several numeric operations.
-I like to read my optics code like a sequential pipeline, so I'll use `to` to string each transformation together.
-If you prefer you can simply compose all the arithmetic into a single function and use only one `to` instead, but here's how I like to do it.
+I like to read my optics pipelines sequentially, so I'll use `to` to string each transformation together.
+If you prefer you can simply compose all the arithmetic into a single function and use only one `to` instead, but this is how I like to do it.

 The steps are: